 Exploring the main factors that impact on the lives of young children in the current safeguarding climate, this book is a starting point for understanding the risks and categories of abuse and neglect.
-Grounded in best practice, it focuses on giving practitioners encouragement and advice to help shape and drive practice forward with child-centred motives, practices, and perspectives.
+Grounded in best practice, it gives practitioners encouragement and advice to help shape and drive practice forward with child-centred motives, practices and perspectives.

 The book offers:

 - Insights into the current safeguarding climate backed by practical examples

 - An introduction to managing the different safeguarding challenges faced by early years professionals

 - Methods for contextualising these for children in the early years

 - Guidance on supporting vulnerable children, their families and other agencies working alongside them

 - Reflections, case studies and a wide range of example scenarios